pratik1coder/Agentic_Ai_Model_Project/README.md

 - `frontend/` - React-based chat UI using browser SpeechRecognition and speechSynthesis for voice
 - `Dockerfile` + `docker-compose.yml` - Run the backend in Docker

-## Important local file included
-The uploaded assignment PDF is available at this path inside the environment and is referenced by the backend as a local source:

-**/mnt/data/AI Agent Building Assignment - Eightfold.pdf**

-(The backend exposes `/local-assignment` which serves this file when present.)

 ## Quickstart - Run locally (without Docker)

 ### Prerequisites